Murders of Eve Stratford and Lynne Weedon: Cold case investigations

 On 25 March 2015, police issued a fresh appeal to coincide with the 40th anniversary of the murder of Stratford.
 One month later, in April, the murders were again featured on Crimewatch, on which it was revealed that a new £40,000 reward was on offer for information leading to the capture of the killer.
-Detectives noted that it was possible that the killer could have unknowingly committed crimes or gone to prison for other matters between the time of the murders and 1995, as it was only in this year that DNA began to be taken from individuals arrested for crimes.
+Detectives noted that it was possible that the killer could have committed crimes or gone to prison for other offences between the time of the murders and 1995, as it was only in this year that DNA began to be taken from individuals arrested for crimes.
 It was also stated that the killer would have had good knowledge of the 'Short Hedges' ('School Walk') alleyway in which Weedon was attacked and that he would have been a white male between the ages of 17 and 30 (between 63 and 77 in 2023).
-It was asserted that psychiatrists, probation officers, cellmates or prison guards could hold the information needed to identify the killer, as he may have made an admission or disclosure to these people over the years regarding the murders.
+It was asserted that psychiatrists, probation officers, cellmates, or prison guards could hold the information needed to identify the killer, as he may have made an admission or disclosure to these people over the years regarding the murders.
 The lead detective also told The Guardian: "It's inconceivable the killer of Eve and Lynne has kept the perfect secret for 40 years.
 It's a heavy burden to carry and he must have let details slip over the years—maybe to a partner, a friend, even a cellmate—and I would appeal to anyone with information to contact us."